 Somalia Raids Were Long in the Making

-NPR's senior news analyst Ted Koppell joins us now.
+NPR's senior news analyst Ted Koppel joins us now.
 He's been talking with a senior U.S. military official with firsthand knowledge of operations in Somalia.
 Good morning.

-TED KOPPELL: Good morning, Renee.
+TED KOPPEL: Good morning, Renee.
 How are you?

 MONTAGNE: Fine, thank you.
 And what can you tell us about the military involvement in Somalia?